 In August, 2014, the Chinese Academy of Agricultural Sciences (CAAS) Grain Processing Technology Institute (Harbin) settled in the industrial park, the first national organization instituted by CAAS in Heilongjiang.
 It focuses on grain processing, product innovation and inspection services.
 This move inaugurates a new cooperation method between national research groups and local food industries.

-In future, Mulan plans to expand the market to Russia, North Korea and Japan with the help of the Heilongjiang Silk Road Belt and, in three to five years, become the leading food research center of Northeast Asia.
+In future, Mulan plans to expand the market to Russia, North Korea and Japan with the help of the Heilongjiang Silk Road Belt and, in three to five years, become the leading food research centre of Northeast Asia.
 That development would improve Heilongjiang’s influence in the area.
 The government intends to pay more attention to ecological protection and sustainable development under emerging circumstances to create a better Mulan.

 Peter Peverelli is active in and with China since 1975 and regularly travels to the remotest corners of that vast nation.